pcanz/pPEG/docs/pPEG.md

 There are only two rule result formats:

-1. ["rule", "string..."]  for a string matching rule result.
+1. `["rule", "string..."]`  for a string matching rule result.

-2. ["rule", [...rule_result]] a rule matching named component rules.
+2. `["rule", [...rule_result]]` a rule matching named component rules.

 If a rule contains a mixture of component rules and anonymous literal matches then only the named rule components will appear in the ptree.
-Anonymous matches such as matching a quoted string, or matching a character in a quoted set of characters will not appear in the parse tree.
-This is usually what is wanted, but if the anonymous literal matches are required in the ptree then they can always be included by defining them in extra named rules.
+Anonymous matches include matching a quoted string, or matching a character in a set of characters.
+Anonymous matches will not appear in the parse tree, and that is usually what we want.
+If an anonymous literal match is required in the ptree then it can always be included by defining it in a named rule.

 A rule name that starts with a lower case letter can return a ptree rule result in either format (1) or format (2).
 There are several cases to consider: